haulaah/IR-DATASET/README.md

 -sys_updated_by: identifier of the user who updated the incident and generated the current log record;<br>
 -sys_updated_at: incident system update date and time;<br>
 -contact_type: categorical attribute that shows by what means the incident was reported;<br>
--location: identifier of the location of the place affected;<br>
 -category: first-level description of the affected service;<br>
 -subcategory: second-level description of the affected service (related to the first level description, i.e., to category);<br>
 -u_symptom: description of the user perception about service availability;
--impact: description of the impact caused by the incident (values: 1â€“High; 2â€“Medium; 3â€“Low);<br>
+-impact: description of the impact caused by the incident (values: 1-High; 2-Medium; 3-Low);<br>
--urgency: description of the urgency informed by the user for the incident resolution (values: 1â€“High; 2â€“Medium; 3â€“Low);<br>
+-urgency: description of the urgency informed by the user for the incident resolution (values: values: 1-High; 2-Medium; 3-Low);<br>
 -priority: calculated by the system based on 'impact' and 'urgency';<br>
 -assigned_to: identifier of the user in charge of the incident;<br>
--knowledge: boolean attribute that shows whether a knowledge base document was used to resolve the incident;<br>
+-knowledge: boolean attribute that shows whether a knowledge base document (Case Template / IR Playbook) was used to resolve the incident;<br>
--u_priority_confirmation: boolean attribute that shows whether the priority field has been double-checked;<br>
 -notify: categorical attribute that shows whether notifications were generated for the incident;<br>
 -rfc: (request for change) identifier of the change request associated with the incident;<br>
 -Case ID: Unique identifier for each case;<br>